anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 - `eth_bridge_governance_version` - The version of the `Governance` contract,
   starting from 1.
-- `eth_bridge_wnam_address` - The address of the deployment of the native ERC20 address, representing NAM in Ethereum.
+- `eth_bridge_wnam_address` - The address of the deployment of the native ERC20 token, representing NAM in Ethereum.

 An overview of the steps to follow, after genesis, to enable the Ethereum bridge for a given Namada chain are: